-- Remember that a project should not be accepted until all materials have been verified as acceptable.
-This includes certifications, but it also means that concrete poured toward the end of the project must have the cylinders broken before acceptance - All quantity surveys and measurements must be completed (and preferably undisputed) - All paperwork needs to be completed.
-Payrolls must be corrected, quantities checked and submitted to the contractor, and force accounts transmitted and approved - Letters of acceptance should have been received from landowners, pit owners, etc - All keys, etc. are to be handed over to the state, utility, or local municipality - All bills must be paid such as electricity, water, and royalties - Money is to be deducted for re-surveying, damaged salvage items or other property, or for liquidated damages - As-built plans must be received and verified by project personnel - The contractor or manufacturer must conduct meetings on how to operate, adjust, and maintain systems such as the irrigation system or a pump station - All operating manuals and instruction sheets are to be accepted at the office - All warranties and guarantees should be transferred to ADOT (or other final owner) as if they were the original purchaser, as specified - ADOT specifications require the contractor to provide a 6-month warranty for in-service operation of electrical and mechanical components.
+- 1. INSPECTION BEFORE ACCEPTANCE (Refer to 105.19) - A. Contractor cleanup of: detours, roadway, Contractor's yard and processing sites, and adjacent private land should be completed.
+Pay particular attention to oil and air filters, material wrappings, crew trash, lumber fragments, AC, striping tape, and survey stakes/flagging. - B. Develop a punch list.
+This must be participated in by all project personnel, including the Electrical, Water, Utility, and Landscape Inspectors. - C. Utilities should be connected and working. - D. Salvage items are to be removed to a final location. - E. Any intergovernmental agreements drafted as part of the project must have been complied with.
+Contact the Project Manager. - 2.
+ACCEPTING A PROJECT - A. Remember that a project should not be accepted until all materials have been verified as acceptable.
+This includes certifications, but it also means that concrete poured toward the end of the project must have the cylinders broken before acceptance. - B. All quantity surveys and measurements must be completed (and preferably undisputed). - C. All paperwork needs to be completed.
+Payrolls must be corrected, quantities checked and submitted to the Contractor, and force accounts transmitted and approved. - D. Letters of acceptance should have been received from landowners, pit owners, etc. - E. All keys, etc. are to be handed over to the state, utility, or local municipality. - F. All bills must be paid such as electric, water, and royalties. - G. Money is to be deducted for re-surveying, damaged salvage items or other property, or for liquidated damages. - H. As-built plans must be received and verified by project personnel. - I. Contractors or manufacturers must conduct meetings in how to operate, adjust, and maintain systems such as the irrigation system or a pump station. - J. All operating manuals and instruction sheets are to be accepted at the office. - K. All warranties and guarantees should be transferred to ADOT (or other final owner) as if they were the original purchaser, as specified. - L. ADOT specifications require the Contractor to provide a 6-month warranty for in-service operation of electrical and mechanical components.
 This should be noted in the project acceptance letter, and a copy should be forwarded to the owner/operators of all the new equipment, along with the Operator's Manual.
-Include a cover letter that tells these people to route all ADOT complaints/claims through the Resident Engineer - Final acceptance should only be given when all punch list items have been completed, and the Resident Engineer is satisfied that all of the contractor's field work is completed.
-The Resident Engineer should contact both the District Engineer and the Maintenance Foreperson before writing the acceptance letter in case either wants to make one last tour of the project.
-The Maintenance Foreperson should accept the project before the District Engineer
+Include a cover letter that tells these people to route all ADOT complaints/claims through the Resident Engineer.